recursion/jackBeNimble/README.md

 - Toggle a price `OFFSET` up and down.
 - Place a bid at current best bid or offer at current best offer.
 - Place an order of `LOTSIZE` at `OFFSET` below best bid/above best offer.
-- *This plugin does not require any access to api keys, nor does it send any data anywhere.
-It simply provides a hotkey order entry layer to existing bitcoin exchange trading web sites.*

 On a slightly more technical side, this plugin simply adds keyboard event listeners to the exchange's trading page that allows placing bids and offers, adjusting lot size, and bid/offer offset modifier all with hotkeys.
 It also adds a visible page element that displays the current `OFFSET` setting, which is also adjustable via hotkeys (as is lot size).